sagun1151/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+  stateful component holds the state while  functional component takes in props and returns jsx

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+  componentWillMount is called in the birth/mounting phase componentWillUpdate is called durning the growth/updating phase

 3. Define stateful logic.

+  any code that uses state
+  logic that is built into a component

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  arrange: renders a react element into the dom
+  act: searching the dom to see if a specific node that we expect is there
+  assert: confirming that the node we are looking for has rendered